bfrancom/habit-wallpaper-mm/home.md

       url: "/how/"
 excerpt: >
   The average American checks their smartphone <a href="https://www.reviews.org/mobile/cell-phone-addiction/">262 times per day.</a>
-  <br /> Start using this to your advantage–to create and keep habits through your phone's wallpaper.<br />
+  <br /> Start using this to your advantage–by creating and keeping habits through your phone's wallpaper.<br />

 feature_row:
   - image_path: /assets/images/workout.jpg